Topological data analysis on noisy quantum computers

-The power of quantum computers lies in their ability to perform computations in large computational (Hilbert) spaces, accessed via relatively small physical systems~\cite{deutsch1985quantum,lloyd1996universal}.
-With the recognition of this novel computational power in the 1980s~\cite{feynman1982simulating}, there has been an arduous search for algorithms that achieve exponential computational speedups over classical algorithms~\cite{shor1994algorithms,grover1996fast,nielsen2010quantum,rinott2022statistical}.
+Quantum computers represent one potential approach to address these prohibitive computational requirements of TDA.
+The power of quantum computers lies in their ability to perform computations in large computational (Hilbert) spaces, accessed via relatively small physical systems~\citep{deutsch1985quantum,lloyd1996universal}.
+With the recognition of this novel computational power in the 1980s~\citep{feynman1982simulating}, there has been an arduous search for algorithms that achieve significant computational speedups over classical algorithms~\citep{shor1994algorithms,grover1996fast,nielsen2010quantum}.
 Such quantum algorithms offer the potential to solve problems that can not be solved using conventional computers.
-Quantum computers outperforming current classical supercomputers has been termed \textit{quantum advantage} in the literature~\cite{bravyi2018quantum,arute2019quantum,deshpande2022quantum, rinott2022statistical}.
-However, this has not yet been achieved for any problem of commercial value.
+Quantum computers outperforming current classical supercomputers has been termed \textit{quantum advantage} in the literature~\citep{bravyi2018quantum,arute2019quantum,deshpande2022quantum, rinott2022statistical}.
+However, this has not yet been achieved for any problem of practical value.